Data-Driven Knowledge Transfer in Batch $Q^*$ Learning: Statistical Framework

-The horizon $T$ can be either finite (episodic) or infinite (continuing), and the discount factor $\gamma\in[0,1)$ reflects a trade-off between immediate and future rewards.
+where the expectation is taken under the trajectory distribution generated by policy $\pi$ on MDP $\calM$.
+The discount factor $\gamma\in[0,1)$ reflects a trade-off between immediate and future rewards.
 If $\gamma=0$, the decision maker chooses actions that maximize the immediate reward $R_{i, 0}$.
 As $\gamma$ increases, the decision maker puts more weight on future rewards.
-The value $T\cdot(1-\gamma)^{-1}$ can be viewed as the effective horizon length of an MDP.

 Given a policy $\pi$ and a discount factor $\gamma \in [0,1)$, the {\em state-value function} is the expectation of the total return starting from a state $\bx$: